danthem33o/TrendingRepositories/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Styles

-It uses [styled-components](https://styled-components.com/) for theming and styles.
+It uses [styled-components](https://styled-components.com/) for theming and styling.
 Re-usable components can be found in the `components` folder.

+### APIs

 APIs can be found under the `api` directory. [axios](https://axios-http.com/docs/intro) is used as the HTTP client.

+### State

+Application state can be found under `state`.
+State is encapsulated and can only be retrieved by using the `useStateContext` hook.
+Slices of state are split across multiple repositories and can only be accessed or updated by action and selector hooks.
+Action and selector hooks are re-exported from a single hook that is consumed by the application.

 ## Testing

-Test files are saved with the postfix of either `**.spec.ts` or `**.test.ts`.
+Test files are saved with the postfix of either `**.spec.ts`, `**.test.ts` or `**.test.tsx`.
 [Cypress](https://www.cypress.io/) is the test automation library used to provide the end-to-end tests.
 Please see the commands below on how to run the end-to-end tests. [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro/) has been used to provide further Cypress commands.

 Cypress tests can be found in `./cypress/e2e`.